 Matt Tietbohl is a PhD student looking at the functional diversity of coral reef organisms and maintains strong interests in fisheries, marine protected areas, and coral reef ecosystem dynamics.
+The word he therefore choose was function.

 If you just had a little shiver run down your spine remembering your days of high school math, you’re not alone, my friend.
 But maybe you are more like Matt Tietbohl, PhD student in Marine Science, and have a better appreciation of this complex word.
 Function reflects the natural action or purpose of a thing (in Oxford Dictionary we trust).
 For ocean-optimist Matt, the word often comes in the context of functional groups, which describe a group of things with the same activity or role.